thiagocolen/slot-machine/README.md

 [doing] - add sound effects

-[ ] - create a points/score display
+[doing] - create a points/score display

-[ ] - how counting/calculate points?
+[done] - how counting/calculate points?

+[] - create a timer to give money to the user every 12 hours

+[] - spin button disable while reel is spinnig

+[] - I want to bet a variable number of coins

 ## Rerefences